strawberryfg/Senorita-HANDS19-Pose/README.md

 ## Data
 Please go to the [official webpage](https://sites.google.com/view/hands2019/challenge) and fill the form to participate. **Please do not ask me for the data.
 I am not authorized to release the data, neither do I have permission to redistribute it.**

+The following steps are required to preprocess the data.
 1. Run ```${POSE_ROOT}/src/preprocessing/DemoSeeBBX/DemoSeeBBX.cpp```

 You may have to change the directory path accordingly.
 Easy stuff.